tls-attacker/TLS-Attacker/README.md

 - Quellcode-basierte Untersuchung von kryptographisch relevanten Aspekten der OpenSSL-Bibliothek. https://www.bsi.bund.de/DE/Publikationen/Studien/OpenSSL-Bibliothek/opensslbibliothek.html

 It was furthermore used to discover bugs in various TLS implementations, see the Wiki.

+If you have any research ideas or need support by using TLS-Attacker (e.g. you want to include it in your test suite), feel free to contact http://www.hackmanit.de/.

+If TLS-Attacker helps you to find a bug in a TLS implementation, please acknowledge this tool.
+Thank you!